 Wie man das perfekte Kopfkissen auswählt

-How to Choose the Perfect Pillow
+How to choose the perfect pillow

 When was the last time you thought about your pillows?
 If your answer is "a long time ago" or "never," don't worry; you are not alone!
 We advise many customers who, when thinking about their sleep gear, primarily focus on their mattresses.
 Mattresses get a lot of attention, and for good reason.
-Your mattress is the largest and most important financial investment you will make for your sleep.
+Your mattress is the biggest and most important financial investment you will make for your sleep.
 But when it comes to your sleep quality, your pillows are almost as important as your mattress.

-Gorilla Healthy Orthopedic Sleep Pillow made of Memory Foam
+Gorilla Gesund Orthopedic Memory Foam Sleep Pillow

-"As with your mattress, both comfort and support are important when choosing the right pillow.
-The best pillow for you is one on which you can comfortably rest your head, that supports your head, neck, and shoulders, and is tailored to you in conjunction with your mattress."
+As with your mattress, both comfort and support are important when choosing the right pillow.
+The best pillow for you is one on which you can comfortably rest your head, that supports your head, neck, and shoulders, and is matched to you along with your mattress.

 There are several factors that play a role in choosing a pillow.